Skip to Main Content

 Students may review sample questions seen on our state tests.
 OSPI's Understanding Smarter Balanced Assessment Scores with Audio offers helpful information to support students.
 Additionally, the Understanding the Smarter Balanced Summative Assessment video provides a good overview of the assessment (English, Spanish).

-Please visit our information webpages to support understanding of assessment results and learning standards.
+Please visit our information webpages to support understanding of assessment results and learning standards

-This page was updated on August 7, 2024.
+This page was updated on March 31, 2025.
 Please contact Karen Allen with comments.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.